react-page/react-page/README.md

 ### Run the toolchain

-The toolchain contains tests, eslint and flow types.
+The toolchain contains tests and tslint.
 It is highly recommended to run this toolchain while developing.

 ```bash
 # run the tests in watch mode